haneyaa/openVRApi/API-Documentation.md

 # Initialization and Cleanup

 Because the OpenVR API causes the game to connect to any attached VR hardware, it is not initialized automatically.
-To initialize the API and get access to the vr::IVRSystem interface call the openvr::VR_Init function.
-To close down your connection to the hardware and release your vr::IVRSystem interface, call openvr::VR_Shutdown.
+To initialize the API and get access to the vr::IVRSystem interface call the vr::VR_Init function.
+To close down your connection to the hardware and release your vr::IVRSystem interface, call vr::VR_Shutdown.

 `vr::IVRSystem *vr::VR_Init( vr::`[`HmdError`](https://github.com/ValveSoftware/openvr/wiki/HmdError)` *peError, vr::EVRApplicationType eApplicationType )`